 Talent turning on the computer screen.

-SCREEN: To be provided by the author: Changing the ‘Ocular’ to LSM.
+Talent changing the ‘Ocular’ to LSM.

-SCREEN: To be provided by the author: Selecting the 25X water immersion objective / Indicating the selected 25X water immersion objective using the mouse cursor.
+Talent selecting the 25X water immersion objective / Indicating the selected 25X water immersion objective using the mouse cursor.

 Click Bright Z, Sequence Manager, and LSM Stimulation from the ‘Tool Window’ [1].
 Set the scanner type as Galvano and the scan size as 512 by 512 [2].
 Turn on CH1 (Channel-1) and CH3 (Channel-3) under the ‘PMT (P-M-T) setting’ panel to allow the use of the 1,040-nanometer laser and click Live×4 (Live-Four-Times-Speed) to visualize the embryo [3].

-SCREEN: To be provided by the author: Clicking Bright Z, Sequence Manager, and LSM Stimulation from the ‘Tool Window’.
+Talent clicking Bright Z, Sequence Manager, and LSM Stimulation from the ‘Tool Window’.

-SCREEN: To be provided by the author: Setting the scanner type as Galvano and the scan size as 512 by 512.
+Talent setting the scanner type as Galvano and the scan size as 512 by 512.

-SCREEN: To be provided by the author: Turning on CH1 and CH3 under the ‘PMT setting’ panel and clicking Live×4 to visualize the embryo.
+Talent turning on CH1 and CH3 under the ‘PMT setting’ panel and clicking Live×4 to visualize the embryo.

 Rotate the embryo using the Rotation function to make the anterior-posterior axis vertically oriented and set the zoom to 3 [1].
 Draw a region of interest or ROI (R-O-Eye) using the shape tool under ‘Scan Settings’ and set the ROI size in the ‘Reference’ panel [2].
 Next, set the ROI as 512 pixels in width and 100 pixels in height [3].

-SCREEN: To be provided by the author: Rotating the embryo using the Rotation function, the embryo vertically oriented and setting the zoom to 3.
+Talent rotating the embryo using the Rotation function, the embryo vertically oriented and setting the zoom to 3.

-SCREEN: To be provided by the author: Drawing a region of interest using the shape tool under ‘Scan Settings’ and setting the ROI size in the ‘Reference’ panel.
+Talent drawing a region of interest using the shape tool under ‘Scan Settings’ and setting the ROI size in the ‘Reference’ panel.

-SCREEN: To be provided by the author: Set the ROI as 512 pixels in width and 100 pixels in height.
+Talent setting the ROI as 512 pixels in width and 100 pixels in height.

 To set the acquisition parameters for the pre-ablation Z (Zee)-stack, register the embryo's surface as 0 (Zero) under the ‘Z Section.’
 Set the start as 0 (Zero) and the end as 100 μm (micrometers) [1].
 Set the step size as 2 μm and activate the Z acquisition mode by checking Z under the ‘Series’ tab [2].

-SCREEN: To be provided by the author: Registering the embryo's surface as 0 under the ‘Z Section.’
+Talent registering the embryo's surface as 0 under the ‘Z Section.’
 Setting the start as 0 and the end as 100 μm.

-SCREEN: To be provided by the author: Setting the step size as 2 μm and activate the Z acquisition mode by checking Z under the ‘Series’ tab.
+Talent setting the step size as 2 μm and activate the Z acquisition mode by checking Z under the ‘Series’ tab.

 Using the Bright Z function, set the 1,040-nanometer laser intensity to increase linearly from 3% to 7% [1].
 Save the current imaging setting as the first task of the pipeline by clicking LSM in ‘Sequence Manager’ [2].

-SCREEN: To be provided by the author: Setting the 1,040 nm laser intensity to increase linearly from 3% to 7% using the Bright Z function.
+Talent setting the 1,040 nm laser intensity to increase linearly from 3% to 7% using the Bright Z function.

-SCREEN: To be provided by the author: Saving the setting as the first task by clicking LSM in ‘Sequence Manager.’
+Talent saving the setting as the first task by clicking LSM in ‘Sequence Manager.’

 To set acquisition parameters for the pre-ablation movie, set an ROI of 512 by 512 pixels region near the embryo's ventral surface, as previously demonstrated [1].

-SCREEN: To be provided by the author: Setting an ROI of 512 x 512 pixels region near the ventral surface of the embryo.
+Talent setting an ROI of 512 x 512 pixels region near the ventral surface of the embryo.